Student Case Study Competition

 Tuesday, March 26, 2019 in Salt Lake City

-This competition gives undergraduate and graduate health education majors the opportunity to display their expertise.
+This competition gives undergraduate and graduate students of health education the opportunity to display their developing expertise.

 Teams of two to three students are challenged to solve a real-world health issue using the competencies required for a school or community health educator.

-- Registrations accepted on a first-come, first-served basis.
-Register early to reserve your space.
+- Registrations accepted on a first-come-first-served basis.
+Register early to confirm your team.

-- All undergraduate and graduate students must be identified before they can qualify as a competitor.
+- All undergraduate and graduate students must be identified before the team is confirmed.

-- Each college or university may register only one graduate team and/or one undergraduate team.
+- Each college or university may register only one team in each level – graduate and undergraduate.

-- Preference for graduate student teams will be given to those schools without an undergraduate team.
+- Preference may be to graduate student teams of a school without an undergraduate team.

-- Student teams will receive a case study scenario addressing a specific health issue two weeks before the competition.
+- All confirmed teams will receive a case study scenario addressing a specific health issue two weeks before the competition.
 For 2019, case studies are provided on March 12, 2019.

 - Teams have the freedom to address the issue as they see fit but are encouraged to show competence in the program planning and implementation processes outlined in the Responsibilities and Competencies for Health Education Specialists.